 Editing existing fonts

 We can edit existing fonts (conditional on proof of license agreement), create new styles in weight, proportion or angle axiis, create lined variants and add-in new characters, symbols or logos.
 We can generate new cross-platform fonts in Truetype as well as Opentype which allows for a greater number of glyphs and can include numerous intelligent features such as multi-glyph ligature substitution, swash initials and other stylistic variations or alternatives, fractions, ordinals or small capitals or ornaments.

 Complex vector graphic logo artwork can be divided into keyable divisions enabling a logo or symbol to be ‘keystroked’ just like all other text.
 Logos can be added to existing fonts and allocated to an unused key or combination of keys if practical, or, stand-alone fonts can be created perhaps incorporating other vector graphics like a signature and used in your documents like any other font.

-New fonts from scratch.
+New fonts from scratch and customized.

 The examples in the slider below are either existing fonts that our clients have provided evidence of permission to make changes to or, in some instances new artwork created in Adobe Illustrator and applied to a font grid.
 Some showings may not reveal the subtle changes that make a huge impact on an ad campaign or the simplification that their mere existence may have provided to the user.